 Types of pecan trees in the Southwest.

 Western Schley – This pecan tree will do best in the arid desert southwest.
-It is the most common pecan in the Southwest U.S. It is a self-pollinator and produces heavy fruit at an early age.
+And is the most common pecan tree in the Southwest U.S. It is a self-pollinator and produces heavy fruit at an early age.

 It likes arid climates and is also excellent for southern California deserts and higher altitudes.

 To the bottom is a young Western Schley Pecan tree it can also double as a shade tree.
 It does well in the colder Texas Panhandle and southwest region.
 It usually ripens in late October and early November.

 Where to plant Pecan Trees

 They should be planted in a large area giving them room to grow.
 Plant them at least 20ft. away from any type of dwelling as the root system does become a problem when the tree is fully mature.
 The Western Schley Pecan is a heavy bearer of pecans.

 How many pecans does a mature tree yield?